 Here it is, the 4th of July.
 This is my favorite holiday.
 It always has been ever since I was a kid.
 This was where a boy could truly be a boy.
 It’s a man’s holiday; BBQ, brew, fireworks, loud brass instruments.

-Yea sure Christmas was always nice for the presents and I can remember some good years on Christmas, but for me I can’t remember any bad 4th of July’s.
-As a child of divorced parents, Christmas always had to be shared or one parent was always absent.
+Sure, Christmas was always nice for the presents and I can remember some good years on Christmas, but for me, I can’t remember any bad 4th of July’s.
+As a child of divorced parents, Christmas always had to be shared, or one parent was always absent.
 Independence Day was never like that.
 It was never “mandated.”
-So I have no negative memories of the 4th of July and I guess that’s why it remains my favorite today.
+So I have no negative memories of the 4th of July, and I guess that’s why it remains my favorite today.

-- Collard greens as previously noted on Memorial Day post.
+- Collard greens, as previously noted on the Memorial Day post.

 - Fresh roasted corn.
 I like to do mine in the husk over hot coals because the corn cooks itself.

 - Bourbon.
-Although I don’t have a barn to hide it in, my glass will be raised to all those who made and keep America free.
+Although I don’t have a barn to hide it in, my glass will be raised to all those who made and kept America free.